Maheshdindur/Automatic-Number-Plate-Detection/README.md

-# 🚗 Object Detection using TensorFlow and OpenCV
 # 🚗 Vehicle Number Plate Detection using TensorFlow and OpenCV

 This project demonstrates a simple object detection pipeline using TensorFlow and OpenCV.
 The workflow includes annotation conversion, model training, and object detection on new images.